newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Request a Criminal History Record Search?

 The NYS Office of Court Administration processes requests for criminal history searches.
 Interested parties will be required to provide the subject’s name (full first and last names) and the subject’s date of birth.
 To obtain a criminal history search electronically, interested parties must submit a completed application form, providing a name, phone number, address and any other specific information.
 The New York State Office of Court Administration (OCA) also provides an online direct access platform that members of the public can use to submit a request.
-The office charges $95 for each request.
+The office charges up to $95 for each request.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile